Is it possible to become a day trader in 7 steps? Absolutely. But you can’t just dive right in and expect to thrive immediately.

 Day Trading Account Requirements

 There’s the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC).
 FINRA is a not-for-profit self-regulatory body for the financial industry.
 The SEC is a government body created to protect individual investors.

 SEC Regulation and the Pattern Day Trader Rule

 The SEC supports the PDT rule on your behalf and FINRA supports the rule on the behalf of the industry.
 There was a time I didn’t like this rule.
-But since I’ve been teaching for the last decade I’ve come to appreciate it.
+But since I’ve been teaching for the last decade, I’ve come to appreciate it.

-#1 Cut Losses Fast
+#1) Cut Losses Fast

-So learn this now, before you even start: Cut losses quickly.
+Learn this now, before you even start: Cut losses quickly.

-#2 Fine Tune With Small Accounts
+#2) Fine-Tune With Small Accounts

-I force myself to play small to be a better teacher and a better trader.
-I’m more conservative and I don’t let my ego get in the way.
-I recommend you have several small accounts once you’re ready — spread it out and fine-tune your strategy and discipline.
+I force myself to play small to be a better teacher and trader.
+My trading is more conservative and I keep my emotions out of my trades.
+I recommend you start with a small account once you’re ready.
+Then, fine-tune your strategy and discipline.

-#3 Avoid Leverage
+#3) Avoid Leverage

 Don’t use leverage.
 Ever.
 I hope you heed this advice.

-#4 Never Stop Learning
+#5) Never Stop Learning

 I can’t repeat this enough: Never stop learning.

 Join My Trading Challenge